On tested Bousfield-Friedlander localizations: Bousfield--Friedlander localization as a left Bousfield localization

 is a homotopy pullback square.
 We denote this new model structure by $\es{M}_Q$ and refer to it as the \emph{Bousfield--Friedlander localization of} $\es{M}$.
 The original version of this result was proven by Bousfield and Friedlander~\cite[Theorem A.7]{BousfieldFriedlander} and generalised by Bousfield~\cite[Theorem 9.7]{Bousfield}.
 The version we have stated above is due to Bandklayder, Bergner, Griffiths, Johnson and Santhanam~\cite[Theorem 1.1]{BBGJS2} and crucially uses right properness.

 For the rest of this note, we will let $\es{C}$ be an essentially small simplicial category, $\es{D}$ a simplicial right proper model category and will denote by $\Fun(\es{C}, \es{D})$ the category of simplicial functors from $\es{C}$ to $\es{D}$.
-Without further comment we will equip $\Fun(\es{C}, \es{D})$ with the projective model structure.
-With these assumptions we can introduce the notion of a \emph{tested} Quillen idempotent monoad or equivalently a tested Bousfield--Friedlander localization, as originally introduced in the work of Bandklayder, Bergner, Griffiths, Johnson and Santhanam~\cite[Definition 8.1]{BBGJS2}.
+Without further comment we will equip $\Fun(\es{C}, \es{D})$ with the projective model structure, which exists by~\cite[Proposition A.3.3.2]{HTT}, see also~\cite{Moser}.
+With these assumptions we can introduce the notion of a \emph{tested} Quillen idempotent monad or equivalently a tested Bousfield--Friedlander localization, as originally introduced in the work of Bandklayder, Bergner, Griffiths, Johnson and Santhanam~\cite[Definition 8.1]{BBGJS2}.

 Since $\es{D}$ is a simplicial model category, it is cotensored over the category $\sS$ of simplicial sets.
 However, the functor category $\Fun(\es{C},\es{D})$ need not be cotensored over the functor category $\Fun(\es{C}, \sS)$.
 This error can be corrected via the evaluated cotensor: for $F: \es{C} \to \es{D}$ and $X: \es{C} \to \sS$, we define the \emph{evaluated cotensor} $F^X$ as the equaliser